entando/entando-docs/vuepress/docs/next/docs/component-generator/blueprint-features.md

 ### Custom events

-All widgets rely on custom events for communication which is why custom event creation and removal is in each widget, as well as event listener creation.
+All widgets rely on custom events for communication.
+That is why each widget contains custom event creation and removal, along with the event listener creation.
 Note that when an event listener is created, it should be when the element is no longer needed.
 It should be created in the custom element’s `disconnectedCallback()` function.

-To add more events to listen to the widgets, add the event types to `INPUT_EVENT_TYPES` object at `detailsWidget/src/custom-elements/widgetEventTypes.js` which will add it to the listener list.
+To add more event listeners, add the event types to `INPUT_EVENT_TYPES` object at `detailsWidget/src/custom-elements/widgetEventTypes.js`, which adds it to the listener list.
 To remove the event, simply remove the element from the list.

 For more information about custom events and widget communication,